HackShiv/ffuf-outputter/README.md

 # Why?
 You can just easily click on the URL from your terminal instead of manually typing in your browser and formatted in .json which is messy to read.

-If you find yourself using this, please do star and follow me on github ;)